WWE Royal Rumble lineup: The card and list of entrants for the Royal Rumble matches - Pro Wrestling Dot Net

 The following matches are advertised for the WWE Royal Rumble event that will be held on Saturday, February 1 in Indianapolis, Indiana at Lucas Oil Stadium.

--Men’s Royal Rumble match (Entrants: John Cena, CM Punk, Jey Uso, LA Knight, Roman Reigns, Seth Rollins, Drew McIntyre, Rey Mysteiro, Sami Zayn, 21 TBA)
+-Men’s Royal Rumble match (Entrants: John Cena, CM Punk, Jey Uso, LA Knight, Roman Reigns, Seth Rollins, Drew McIntyre, Rey Mysteiro, Sami Zayn, Shinsuke Nakamura, 20 TBA)

 -Cody Rhodes vs. Kevin Owens in a ladder match for the WWE Championship

+-“DIY” Johnny Gargano and Tommaso Ciampa vs. “Motor City Machine Guns” Alex Shelley and Chris Sabin in a best of three falls match for the WWE Tag Team Titles

-Powell’s POV: Rey Mysterio announced his Rumble match entry on Friday’s Smackdown.
-The WWE Championship belt and the classic winged eagle title belt will both hang above the ring during the Rhodes vs. Owens ladder match.
+Powell’s POV: The WWE Championship belt and the classic winged eagle title belt will both hang above the ring during the Rhodes vs. Owens ladder match.
 Join me for my live review as the 38th annual Royal Rumble streams live on Peacock.
-Jake Barnett and I will co-host a same night audio review for Dot Net Members (including our Patreon patrons)
+Jake Barnett and I will co-host a same night audio review for Dot Net Members (including our Patreon patrons).

 Be the first to comment